The People and Places

 Life on State involves everyone in the community to build a desirable urban district to live, work and travel.
-Salt Lake City and South Salt Lake are working together for positive change as our region continues to grow and develop.

 The Life on State Implementation Plan will study roadway realignments and development opportunities for the State Street corridor with the goal of making State Street a model for sustainable street design, urban design and planning for the region and Utah.
 It will build on the 2010 Life on State Vision that imagined State Street as Utah’s “great street” from the Capitol to Draper.
 The Life on State Implementation Plan will further refine the vision for Salt Lake and South Salt Lake through extensive public engagement and detailed modeling of alternative land use and transportation scenarios.
 The plan will deliver clear, actionable strategies that promote economic development, improve transportation options, address safety and security along the corridor, and celebrate our social and civic experience, making State Street Utah’s “great street”